 As we mentioned before, the timeline and recommended course of treatment will vary depending on the severity of injuries and physical characteristics of the individual (age, physical condition, pre-existing illnesses, etc).

-Let’s Start With a Non-Invasive Course of Treatment
+Let’s Start With A Non-Invasive Course Of Treatment

 For most car accident injuries, the prescribed course of treatment initially is non-invasive.
 Most people aren’t going to choose to undergo surgery if that isn’t strictly required.
 Medical care should begin within 14 days following the accident.
 Seeking treatment immediately after an accident helps to clearly show the connection between injuries you’re dealing with and the incident noted in your injury claim.
 Some people choose not to seek medical treatment, because certain car accident injuries aren’t visible or noticeable immediately.
 Insurance carriers may claim that the injuries were pre-existing and not caused by the accident if a person didn’t go see a doctor within this time frame.